procurement strategy

 2. The complexity of the supply market (defined by monopolies, barriers to entry, technological evolution, logistics complexity, etc.).

-1. Assess current procurement process and scrutinize the working ecosystem
+1. Assess current procurement process

-If you have a procurement strategy in place, determine whether it meets your current needs and will sustain plans for the company's future.
+If you have a procurement strategy in place, determine whether it meets your current needs and can support the plans for the company's growth.
+Upon finding any weak spot or maverick spend, make sure to put them down for review.

 3. Determine business needs